jtoy7/2024_AS_Pver_genomics/pver_gwas_batch3_data_processing.md

+# Pull out comparisons of technical replicates
 techreps <- relatedness2 %>% filter(Sample1 == Sample2)
     # Comparisons between the 4 samples with technical replicates have RELATEDNESS_PHI values of > 0.494.

+# Pull out comparisons that identify clonal relationships
 clones <- relatedness2 %>% filter(RELATEDNESS_PHI >= 0.42)
     # But the PI_HAT values for other comparisons are high, indicating clones.
 Peak in distribution mostly ends around 0.48.
 Three comparisons had relatedness less than 0.48 but greater than 0.42.
-This threshold of 0.42 identifies 1090 comparisons!
+Using this threshold identifies 1090 comparisons!

+# Make list of all clonal samples (including "Extra" samples)
-c(clones$Sample1, clones$Sample2) %>% unique() %>% length()
+clone_list <- c(clones$Sample1, clones$Sample2) %>% unique()
+length(clone_list)
     # ...corresponding to 312 unique samples (that have at least one clone)!
+Two of these are AOAA_Pspp_Extra1 and AOAA_Pspp_Extra2 (but they are not clones of each other)

+# Make list of ALL samples (not including technical replicates, or AOAA_Pver_03)
+all_samples <- c(relatedness2$Sample1, relatedness2$Sample2) %>% unique()
+    # 392 samples (no technical replicates, and no AOAA_Pver_03)

+# Make list of singleton samples (samples with no clones in the data set; includes "Extra" samples)
+singletons <- all_samples[!all_samples %in% clone_list]
+    # 80 singleton lineages! (including Extras)

+# Make list of singleton samples that were used in CBASS experiments (i.e., exclude any "Extra" samples)
+singletons_noX <- singletons[grepl("Pver", singletons)]
+    # 69 singleton lineages!
 ```
 ![alt text](image-1.png)
 Peak near zero is good (most comparisons are unrelated).
 Concentrated small peak near 0.5 represents clones/replicates.
 Negative peaks represent comparisons that are less similar than expected based on population allele frequencies, which is what you would expect when different cryptic species are included.

-Using a threshold relatedness (PHI) value of 0.42, 1090 comparisons are identified as clonal, corresponding to **312 unique samples with at least one clone** (including technical replicates; 308 excluding them).
-Excluding the 4 replicate sample, there are 392 total samples.
-This leaves **84 singleton samples with no clones** in the dataset.
-84 singletons + 69 clone groups = **153 unique genotypes** in the dataset.
+Using a threshold relatedness (PHI) value of 0.42, 1090 comparisons are identified as clonal, corresponding to **312 unique samples with at least one clone** (excluding technical replicates).
+Excluding the 4 replicate samples and the AOAA_Pver_03 sample that failed in library prep, there are 392 total samples (379 CBASS samples + 13 "Extras").
+This leaves **80 singleton samples with no clones** in the dataset (including "Extras").
+Removing "Extra" samples leaves **69 singleton samples that were CBASSed**.
+69 singletons + 69 clone groups = **138 unique lineages** in the dataset.

 <br>